 The Food and Drug Administration also listed and approved acacia gum as a dietary fiber.
-They also requested the public to forward information, scientific data and comment with regards to the finding (7).
+They also requested the public to forward information, scientific data, and comment with regards to the finding (7).

 #4.
 Encourages Weight Loss

-A group of 120 females was used as subjects in a study conducted to establish the effects of acacia gum on BMI and body fat percentage.
+A group of 120 females were used as subjects in a study conducted to establish the effects of acacia gum on BMI and body fat percentage.
 After being divided into two, one group was instructed to take 30g of acacia gum every day for 6 weeks, while the other group took 1g of pectin.
 Results showed a notable reduction in both body fat percentage and BMI in the group that took acacia gum.
 This also indicates the ability of the acacia fiber to treat obesity (9).

 #5.
 Contains Prebiotic Benefits For Gut Health and Digestion

 The British Journal of Nutrition published a study that proved the efficacy of acacia gum as a prebiotic supplement.
-According to the study, acacia fiber increases the Bifidobacteria and Lactobacilli, which are some of the beneficial bacteria found in children’s milk and other dairy products (10).
+According to the study, acacia fiber increases Bifidobacteria and Lactobacilli, which are some of the beneficial bacteria found in children’s milk and other dairy products (10).

 Other relative studies have also shown the prebiotic benefits of gum acacia (11).

-By boosting the multiplication of the good bacteria, it results to the production of short-chain fatty acids that sustain cells in the intestinal tract.
+By boosting the multiplication of the good bacteria, it results in the production of short-chain fatty acids that sustain cells in the intestinal tract.
 Consequently, the gut barrier grows stronger, preventing it from being leaky.
 In addition to making an excellent prebiotic supplement, acacia fiber contains high digestive tolerance and anti-inflammatory effects (12, 13).